SHARE

 About the Food Served at a Ryokan

-Ryokans traditionally serve kaiseiki, a multi-course dinner that can include up to 15 dishes.
+Ryokans traditionally serve kaiseki, a multi-course dinner with up to 15 dishes.
 The chef of a ryokan takes pride in serving seasonal, local foods, so the menu changes many times throughout the year.
-The plating is amazingly intricate: kaiseiki is in fact considered an art form that aims at creating the perfect balance of taste, texture, appearance, and color.
+The plating is amazingly intricate: kaiseki is in fact, considered an art form that aims at creating the perfect balance of taste, texture, appearance, and color.
 Dishes are presented on plates that are carefully selected to enhance the appearance and seasonality of the food.
 Each course truly looks like a work of art!

 A preview of the kaiseiki (multi-course) dinner at Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com

-A preview of a fall kaiseiki dinner at Seryo ryokan.
+A preview of a fall kaiseki dinner at Seryo Ryokan.

-Some ryokans serve meals right in your guestroom, making for a uniquely private experience.
-Others have a dining room, where you will go to have dinner and breakfast.
-If meals are served in a dining room, it usually is done in one sitting, so make sure that you are on time.
+Some ryokans serve meals in your guestroom, making for a uniquely private experience.
+Others have a dining room, where you will have dinner and breakfast.
+If meals are served in a dining room, it is usually done in one sitting, so make sure you are on time.
 By on time, I mean early.
-At Seryo, dinner was served at 6pm.
-We were heading out at 5:58pm when the phone rang: it was the manager advising that they were waiting for us.
-Never did we understand how much the Japanese appreciate precision and punctuality more than at that moment!
+At Seryo, dinner was served at 6 pm.
+We were heading out at 5:58 pm when the phone rang: the manager was advising that they were waiting for us.
+We never understood how much the Japanese appreciate precision and punctuality more than at that moment!
 We ran to the dining room to discover all the other patrons (the vast majority of whom were Japanese) were already seated with their first course served.

-Although the number of dishes included in a kaiseiki may seem intimidating, the portions are very small.
-Service is efficient—speedy, even; an empty plate never remains more than a minute in front of you, and the next course arrives while you take a sip of tea.
+Although the number of dishes in kaiseki may seem intimidating, the portions are very small.
+Service is efficient—speedy, even; an empty plate never remains more than a minute before you, and the next course arrives while you sip tea.
 Many dishes can be served at once; if so, the server explains the order in which you should eat them.
-Drinks (besides tea) are not included with the meal, but you can order them for an extra fee.
+Drinks (besides tea) are not included in the meal, but you can order them for an extra fee.
 If you want something to drink, be prepared to order it as soon as you sit down for dinner because service won’t wait for you to ponder whether you should have a beer or a carafe of sake.

-For a detailed description of dishes typically included in a kaiseiki meal, see this guide.
+For a detailed description of dishes typically included in a kaiseki meal, see this guide.

 The outdoor patio at Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com

 Breakfast is a spread of traditional Japanese morning treats.
 Don’t expect croissants and jam: the Japanese like their mornings savory.
 The meal typically includes rice, miso soup, pickles, fish, seasonal vegetables, and tea.
-At Seryo, because we were in the Kyoto region—the Japanese capital of tofu—we were also served deliciously silken tofu served in a clear dashi broth, slowly heated on a burner set right on our table.
-It was a real treat, but I admit I that ordered an extra coffee—I needed something more familiar to enjoy this breakfast that was so dramatically different from my usual peanut butter and jelly toast.
-Like dinner, breakfast time is set in advance, and you should make sure you’re on time (or a few minutes early).
-For a more detailed explanation of dishes that are typically included in a ryokan breakfast, see this guide.
-(Note that some ryokans do offer Western-style breakfasts; inquire before booking if this is one of your requirements.)
+At Seryo, because we were in the Kyoto region—the Japanese capital of tofu—we were also served deliciously silken tofu in a clear dashi broth, slowly heated on a burner set on our table.
+It was a real treat, but I ordered an extra coffee—I needed something more familiar to enjoy this breakfast that dramatically differed from my usual peanut butter and jelly toast.
+Like dinner, breakfast time is set in advance, and you should ensure you’re on time (or a few minutes early).
+For a more detailed explanation of dishes typically included in a ryokan breakfast, see this guide.
+(Note that some Ryokans offer Western-style breakfasts; inquire before booking if this is one of your requirements.)

 Breakfast at Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com